BulutTok/Thesis-Work/README.md

 3. The output PDF (e.g., `Thesis.pdf`) should appear in the same directory.

-## Data and Fine-Tuning
-- **Fine-Tuning Data**: Found in `Training-and-Validation-Files` branch.
-Contains domain-specific Q&A examples in `.jsonl` format.
-- **Scripts**: Demonstrates how we upload data to OpenAI, parse logs for training loss, and compare the final fine-tuned model with the base GPT-4O model.

----

 ## Contributing
 Contributions, suggestions, or bug reports are welcome!